kolkhis/tech-notes/ato/index.md

 That's just one example of many cool tools and technologies being represented.

+With all the booths presenting products, there was a **heavy** focus on **observability**, **AI**, and observability *with* AI.

 Some other notable booths and demos included:

+- Zabbix, DynaTrace, Observe, DataDog, and plenty of other observability solutions were on display
+- CodeRabbit was demoing an agentic AI code reviewer
+- There were many other new cutting-edge AI products were on display by a variety of companies.
 - AWS Open Source was being represented
-- Zabbix, DynaTrace, Observe, DataDog, and plenty of other observability solutions were on display
 - HeroDevs had one of the craziest booths at the event.
-- The Linux Foundation was there giving away discounts for educational content
+- The Linux Foundation was respresented, giving away discounts for educational content
 - Intuit (the people behind Argo) were demoing their new project, **Numaflow**
-- CodeRabbit was demoing an agentic AI code reviewer
 - Keebio had a great booth set up to display their newest ergonomic mechanical keyboards.

-There were many other new cutting-edge AI products were on display by a variety of companies.

 ---